 2) Closing of submissions

-The Orwell Prize for Political Writing and The Orwell Prize for Political Fiction close for entries at the end of October in the year prior to the year in which the Prize is awarded.
+The Orwell Prize for Political Writing and The Orwell Prize for Political Fiction usually close for entries at the end of October in the year prior to the year in which the Prize is awarded.
 If a final version in e-book/PDF is not available (for instance, if the book is being published in November or December) electronic proofs may be submitted.